-The nine players who played just one Premier League game for Liverpool
+The 11 players who played just one Premier League game for Liverpool

 Dozens of players left while stuck in single figures for appearances, from loanees like Steven Caulker (three games) to academy men who never properly broke through like Dani Pacheco (five).

 The real gems, though, are those with just a single Premier League appearance to their name for the Reds.
-There are nine in total, not including the three who are still at the club and still have room to add to their tallies (Pedro Chirivella, Harvey Elliott and Takumi Minamino).
+There are 11 in total, not including Kaide Gordon, who is still at the club and will likely add to his one league appearance to date.

-When Camacho made his Liverpool league debut last season against Crystal Palace – as a late sub for Mohamed Salah, no less – few imagined it would also be his final game for the club.
+When Camacho made his Liverpool league debut in January 2019 against Crystal Palace – as a late sub for Mohamed Salah, no less – few imagined it would also be his final game for the club.

-The Portuguese winger had already played in the FA Cup defeat to Wolves, a full 90 on that occasion, but he was allowed to move back home to join Sporting Lisbon over the summer.
+The Portuguese winger had already played in the FA Cup defeat to Wolves, a full 90 on that occasion, but he was allowed to move back home to join Sporting Lisbon that same summer.

 Canos’ nine league minutes were all he got in any competition, as part of a young Reds side given an outing by Jurgen Klopp at the end of the 2015-16 season.